ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/howtoguide/applayerlogin.md

 ```
 Once you are logged in, please open up the database user desktop as usual.

-Next, you will need to open up `“Remote Desktop Connection”`.
+Next, you will need to open up `"Remote Desktop Connection"`.
 Refer to **Image 2** below.
 To find this, you may need to search for it or find it within the list of applications.

 ![Image 2: Remote Desktop Connection Search](files/RDPsearch2.PNG "Image 2: Remote Desktop Connection Search")